Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Anabolic pathways require an input of energy to synthesize complex molecules from simpler ones.
 Synthesizing sugar from CO2 is one example.
 Other examples are synthesizing large proteins from amino acid building blocks, and synthesizing new DNA strands from nucleic acid building blocks.
 These biosynthetic processes are critical to the cell's life, take place constantly, and demand energy that ATP and other high-energy molecules like NADH (nicotinamide adenine dinucleotide) and NADPH provide (Figure 6.5).

 ATP is an important molecule for cells to have in sufficient supply at all times.
 The breakdown of sugars illustrates how a single glucose molecule can store enough energy to make a great deal of ATP, 36 to 38 molecules.
 This is a catabolic pathway.
 Catabolic pathways involve degrading (or breaking down) complex molecules into simpler ones.
-Molecular energy stored in complex molecule bonds release in catabolic pathways and harvest in such a way that it can produce ATP.
+Molecular energy stored in the bonds of complex molecules is released in catabolic pathways and harvested in such a way that it can produce ATP.
 Other energy-storing molecules, such as fats, also break down through similar catabolic reactions to release energy and make ATP (Figure 6.5).

 It is important to know that metabolic pathway chemical reactions do not take place spontaneously.
 A protein called an enzyme facilitates or catalyzes each reaction step.
 Enzymes are important for catalyzing all types of biological reactions—those that require energy as well as those that release energy.